-Staff: Managers, nurses, care assistants and activity coordinators who have worked in an NCH setting which currently uses or has used Namaste Care.
+Staff: Managers, nurses, care assistants and activity coordinators who have worked in an NCH setting for at least 6 months.

-Family members of people with dementia: may be currently a family member for a person with dementia, or have held that role previously.
+Family members of people with dementia: may be currently a family member for a person with dementia, or have held that role in the last three years.
 Family members will also need to be able to understand and communicate in English.